Syllabus for MAN-630

 After completing this course, you should be able to:

-All students should use this as their guide to writing and formatting their Capstone project paper.
-(Most students will already have a copy of the APA manual.)
-Students are expected to adhere to APA style and to submit all work—both drafts and final copy—in accord with APA style.
-Students who are not entirely familiar with APA style should become entirely familiar with it early in the Capstone course.
-Though the manual referenced above is the best source, the following online sources may give quicker answers to specific questions about APA style.
+Students are expected to adhere to APA style and to submit all work—both drafts and final copy—in accordance with APA style.
+Students who are not familiar with APA style should become entirely familiar with it early in the capstone course.
+Though the manual referenced above is the best source, the following online sources may give quick answers to specific questions about APA style.
 If you bookmark the following sites in your browser, you can easily return to them:

 The Online Writing Lab (OWL) at Purdue